postmanlabs/labs-docs/v6/postman/collection_runs/building_workflows.md

 ---

-Before you start, download this collection for the example we discuss in this topic.

-   * [collection.json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793802.json)

-### Basic usage

 When you start a collection run, all requests are run in the order you see them in the main app.
 This means that all requests inside are executed first, by order of the folder they are in, and then any requests that are in the root of the collection.
 However, you can override this behavior using a [built-in function](/docs/v6/postman/scripts/branching_and_looping) called `postman.setNextRequest()`.

-`postman.setNextRequest()`, as the name suggests, will allow you to specify which request will be run next.
+`postman.setNextRequest()`, as the name suggests, allows you to specify which request will be run next.
 The easiest way to understand this is to look at a sample collection.

+### Getting started

+Before you start, download this collection for the example we discuss in this topic.

+   * [collection.json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793802.json)

+### Basic workflow

 Let's assume that we have a collection with four requests.
 If you run this collection directly, the collection runner will run all four requests in order.